wumm-project/OpenDiscovery/TRIZ-Cup/2020/README.md

 ## Concluding:

 I have no idea if the competition is really minded also for a non-Russian audience, even if I very liked that.
-I hope, the German version (Open Sourced here) is a good starting point to compile also other language versions (in particular an English one) since I transformed all to the very easily to handle LaTeX format and substituted repeating in different age categories exercises with LaTeX macros to avoid repeated editing of the same text (with more consequence in the German LaTeX version compared to the Russian one).
+I hope, the German and English versions (Open Sourced here) are a good starting point to compile also other language versions since I transformed all to the very easily to handle LaTeX format and substituted repeating in different age categories exercises with LaTeX macros to avoid repeated editing of the same text - with more consequence in the German LaTeX version compared to the Russian one.

+The English version is compiled from the structure of the German version, substituting the German texts by those from the authorized English version.

-Hans-Gert Gräbe, 08.11.2019
+Hans-Gert Gräbe, 28.11.2019